shaunrd0/klips/README.md

 │       └── doxygenROT (Basic rule-of-thumb for Doxygen commenting) │
 ├──── scripts/
-│       └── cmake-build.sh (Script to toss around and build cmake projects) │
+│       ├── cmake-build.sh (Script to toss around and build cmake projects) │       │
+│       ├── setup-vim.sh (Script for setting up vim configuration)
+│       │
+│       └── README.md (Any instructions that might be needed for the scripts within this directory) │
 ├──── configs/
-│       └──.vimrc (Sets vim tabwidth=2, uses spaces instead of tabs, allows mouse interaction when available.)
+│       ├──.vimrc (Various settings for vim, can be copied or used with setup-vim.sh)
+        │
+        └──.vimrc-README (What these settings do, output when setup-vim.sh is ran.)

 # Copy / paste below symbols for editing this README / updating hierarchy

     │    ├    ─    └

 ```

-### Scripts

-I write these scripts for my own use, and you may need to tweak them slightly to suit your needs.

-Never run a script you can't read or understand.
-Comments can be found in the scripts, usually explaining them block-by-block.
-Below is my personal use cases for the scripts, to provide further insight into how I use them and how they might be useful to you.

-#### cmake-build.sh

-I usually run this script within whatever directory I'm working in, hence the infinite loop, I leave the script running until I'm done with my work and move to a new directory / cmake project.